| |

 -

-a fixed percentage of the employee's compensation or
+percentage of the employee's compensation or company

-not guaranteed; rather, it depends upon the investment
+guaranteed; rather, it depends upon the investment

 performance of the employee's account. top